EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: The Proposed EARL Method

 \subsection{Spatial Distance Weighting Module}

-To mitigate the effect of low-quality predictions generated from the anchor points far away from the center of ground truth, instead of employing extra prediction branch such as centerness branch\cite{tian2019fcos} or IoU prediction branch\cite{yu2022object}, we introduce an SDW module to weight the regression loss and classification probability during training, hence integrate the quality enhancement branch with loss function directly, and mitigate the increase of computation cost and training time.
+To further mitigate the effect of low-quality predictions generated from the anchor points far away from the center of ground truth, instead of employing extra prediction branch such as centerness branch\cite{tian2019fcos} or IoU prediction branch\cite{yu2022object}, SDW module is proposed to enhance the high-quality sample selection by assigning different weights to the samples at different pixel-wise locations.

 For each positive sample $\alpha_j^\ell\in\mathcal{P}$, SDW module calculates weight $\mathcal{W}_j$ according to the scale of $g_i$ that it belongs to, and the L2 distance between $\alpha_j^\ell$ and center point of $g_i$, which is represented as $d_{\alpha_j^\ell,g_i}$.
 For classification, $\mathcal{W}_j$ is used to weight the probability for the corresponding category.
 For box regression, we first establish the regression loss and then multiply by $\mathcal{W}_j$.
 Here, $\mathcal{W}_j$ is formulated as: